Is this phone https://www.pine64.org/pinephone/ a good candidate for Replicant?

 As devices with free software bootloader often use kernels that are closely based on upstream Linux, adding support for any device with a kernel closely based on upstream Linux is already a very big step in that direction, and we are working on that.

-RE: Pinephone Pine64 - Added by Hamilton R. 11 months ago
+RE: Pinephone Pine64 - Added by Hamilton R. about 3 years ago

 There's some Replicant devs that will receive a PinePhone from Pine64 (read that in mail list), so, my question is: PinePhone Brave Heart Edition will start selling tomorrow, there will be a Replicant Beta or Alpha version available for it?

-RE: Pinephone Pine64 - Added by Andrés D 11 months ago
+RE: Pinephone Pine64 - Added by Andrés D about 3 years ago

 Replicant 9 is now in development, so there will not be a Replicant 6 port for PinePhone.
 Because Linux and Mesa mainline status for PinePhone is quite good, I hope that it will catch up to the Exynos 4412 devices, for which Replicant 9 is being developed for, pretty soon.